-The Post Office hardly needs introduction – it is the UK’s largest retail network and largest financial services chain, and has been serving Britons for over 370 years.
+The Post Office hardly needs an introduction – it is the UK’s largest retail network and largest financial services chain and has been serving Britons for over 370 years.

 However, while everyone is aware of the postal services provided, as well as travel money and help with various government procedures, not many people know the Post Office actually offers over 170 products and services.
 Included in these is insurance – with a variety of categories available, such as travel, pet and home.

 The Post Office travel insurance cover was voted the ‘Best Travel Insurance Provider’ by the British Travel Awards every year from 2006 to 2014.
 It is underwritten by Great Lakes Reinsurance (UK) PLC and Europäische Reiseversicherung A.G.
 (ERV), and administered by Collinson Insurance Services Limited.

 Get a Post Office travel insurance quote on the Post Office website.